jeanzii/NornNet/README.md

 ## Project Names for Future Projects

+- OdinChat – wise and all-seeing.
+- LokiTalk – mischievous and clever, perfect for a witty assistant.
+- FenrirBot – fierce and untamed, for a bold AI.
+- ValhallaTalk – epic and heroic, for a grand assistant.
+- NornNet – named after the fates who weave destiny.
+- AsgardAI – the realm of the gods, lofty and powerful.

 Project Ragnarok: While Ragnarok is the "end of the world," in a project context it can signify the final, ultimate version of a build or a stress-testing application designed to push a system to its limits.